Bouchout Castle: Residence of Empress Charlotte

-In 1879, the Bouchout Domain was bought by the Belgian court and served as residence for the King's sister, Charlotte, the dowager Empress of Mexico, known as Carlota of Mexico.
+In 1879, the Bouchout Domain was bought by the Belgian court and served as the residence for the King's sister, Charlotte, the dowager Empress of Mexico, known as Carlota of Mexico.
 She married Ferdinand Maximilian of Austria in 1857, who later became Emperor of Mexico in 1864 during the Second Mexican Empire.
-At the behest of Mexican monarchists (largely the Mexican nobility) and ambitions of Napoleon III, Mexico was occupied by France and reverted back into a monarchical form of government, as it had been since its inception.
+At the behest of Mexican monarchists (largely the Mexican nobility) and ambitions of Napoleon III, Mexico was occupied by France and reverted into a monarchical form of government, as it had been since its inception.
 However, after the Civil War in the United States had ended, the North Americans forced Napoleon III to withdraw his troops.
 This left Maximilian unprotected against the Mexican Republicans and, in spite of the many entreaties of his wife, he decided to stay.
 He was captured and executed in 1867.

 Charlotte suffered a lot during this period, after which her mental condition was described as very weak.
 The Empress and her court were based in the castle, but she never took public engagements.
 Since Charlotte was the sister-in-law of Franz Joseph I of Austria, the domain was respected during World War I by the occupying German soldiers.
 This allowed the citizens of Meise to use the castle's domain as a place of refuge.
 The empress-dowager died in the castle on 19 January 1927.

-National Botanic Garden of Belgium
+Meise Botanic Garden

 After Empress Charlotte died in 1927, most of the furnishings were transferred to the Palace of Laeken in Brussels.
 Fortunately, the domain which included Bouchout Castle and Meise Castle was bought by the Belgian State.
-Thereafter, part of the domain was developed into a Botanical garden, which became public in 1958.
-In 1939, Belgian soldiers were billeted at Bouchout Castle, who looted it in November 1939.
+Thereafter, part of the domain was developed into a botanic garden, which became public in 1958.
+In 1939, Belgian soldiers were billeted at Bouchout Castle and looted it in November 1939.
 During World War II, Bouchout Castle was occupied by German soldiers, who also built four fortified shelters at the domain.
 In November 1944, a first flying bomb struck the west side of the domain, causing most windows of Bouchout Castle to break.
 A second flying bomb struck Meise Castle, which burnt completely.